NES / Famicom Architecture

 Hypothetical frames rendered using tiles available during specific scan lines.

-Another speciality of Super Mario Bros.
-3 is the amount of graphics it can display.
+Another remarkable feature of Super Mario Bros.
+3 is the number of graphics it can display.

-This game displays more background tiles than is strictly permitted.
-So how is it doing that?
-If we take two screen captures at different times while the display is generated, we can see that the final frame is actually composed of two different frames.
+This game displays more background tiles than strictly permitted.
+How does it achieve this?
+By taking two screen captures at different times while the display is generated, we can see that the final frame is actually composed of two distinct frames.

-This is another wizardry of the MMC3 mapper, which was not only used to access extra space in the Program ROM, but also extends the Character ROM space by connecting two different Character chips.
-By checking which part of the screen the PPU is requesting, the mapper will redirect to one chip or the other – thus allowing more unique tiles on-screen than was originally supported [32].
+This is another wizardry of the MMC3 mapper, which not only addresses extra space in the Program ROM, but also extends the Character ROM space by connecting two separate Character chips.
+By determining which part of the screen the PPU is requesting, the mapper redirects to one chip or the other, thereby allowing more unique tiles on-screen than was originally supported [36].

 Curious behaviour

-Throughout my research, I came across many interesting articles that explain unusual behaviour of the PPU, so I thought to mention some here:
+Throughout my research, I came across many interesting articles that explain unusual behaviour of the PPU, so I thought to mention a few here:

 Audio

-A dedicated component called Audio Processing Unit (APU) provides this service [37].
-Ricoh embedded it inside the CPU chip presumably to avoid unlicensed cloning of both CPU and APU.
+A dedicated component called Audio Processing Unit (APU) provides this service [41].
+Ricoh embedded it inside the CPU chip, presumably to prevent unlicensed cloning of both the CPU and APU.

 Functionality

-Furthermore, the Famicom model in particular provides cartridge pins that send the mixed audio signal to the cartridge, so the latter can mix it with extra channels (requiring additional chips) [38].
+Furthermore, the Famicom model implements extra cartridge pins that send the mixed audio signal to the cartridge, so the latter can mix it with extra channels (requiring additional chips) [42].

-Let’s now go over the five channels the APU provides [39]:
+Let’s now review the five channels the APU provides [43]:

 Pulse

-The first two channels produce pulse waves [40].
+The first two channels produce pulse waves [44].
 When heard, they exhibit a very distinct beep sound that is mainly used for melody or sound effects.
-The respective sequencer can generate three types of pulse waves, made from varying the pulse width (a.k.a. duty cycle).
-The circuits are also connected to a sweep unit (allowing to bend the pitch) and an envelope generator to lower the volume over time (a.k.a. decay).
+By varying the pulse width (also known as the duty cycle), the respective sequencer can generate three types of pulse waves.
+The circuits are also connected to a sweep unit (allowing to bend the pitch) and an envelope generator to lower the volume over time (commonly referred to as decay).

 Most games use one pulse channel for melody and the other for accompaniment.
-You’ll often find that when a game needs to play a sound effect, the accompaniment channel is switched to play the effect and then returns to accompanying.
-This avoids interrupting the melody during gameplay.
+You’ll often find that when a game needs to play a sound effect, the accompaniment channel is temporarily switched to play the effect before returning to its original role.
+This prevents interrupting the melody during gameplay.

-I think it’s fair to say that pulse waves are one of the emblems of this generation of consoles.
-I assume its adoption was purely made for cost-effective reasons: the (limited) CPU can only process so much data at a time, and pulse waves are ideal in the sense they don’t require many parameters to play simple melodies (which, in turn, frees up CPU cycles for other operations).
+I believe it’s fair to say that pulse waves are one of the emblems of this generation of consoles.
+I assume their adoption was primarily driven by cost-effectiveness: the (limited) CPU can only process a finite amount of data at a time, and pulse waves are ideal because they require few parameters to play simple melodies (which, in turn, frees up CPU cycles for other operations).

 Triangle

-One of the specialities of the APU, when compared to the competition, is the ability to produce triangle waves.
-These are often used as a bassline for the melody.
-Moreover, by modifying its pitch dramatically one can also use it for percussion.
+One of the specialities of the APU, when compared to the competition, is its ability to produce triangle waves.
+These are often used as a bassline for melodies.
+Additionally, by dramatically modifying its pitch, it can also be used for percussion.

 The APU has one channel reserved for this type of wave.
-Behind the scenes, a dedicated sequencer takes 32 cycles to generate a triangle signal [41], this limitation makes the resulting triangle waveform take the shape of a step ladder.
+Behind the scenes, a dedicated sequencer takes 32 cycles to generate a triangle signal [45]; this limitation causes the resulting triangle waveform to resemble a step ladder.

 On the other side, the respective circuitry does not provide volume control.
-In any case, some games found other ways by fiddling with the mixer’s volume control.
+In any case, some games discovered alternative methods by fiddling with the mixer’s volume control.

 Noise

-The concept of ‘Noise’ is attributed to a series of waveforms that don’t follow any pattern or order.
+The concept of ‘Noise’ refers to a series of waveforms that lack any discernible pattern or order.
 In turn, our ears interpret it as white static.
-Having said that, the APU allocates one channel that can play different kinds of noise.
+That said, the APU allocates one channel to play different kinds of noise.

-Behind the scenes, the noise generator relies on an envelope generator (similar to the Pulse channel) which gets randomly muted by an OR gate [42].
-The condition for muting depends on the value of a 15-bit shift register connected to a feedback loop.
-All in all, this makes the circuitry output a signal with pseudo-unpredictable patterns, and therefore noise.
+Behind the scenes, the noise generator relies on an envelope generator (similar to the Pulse channel) that is randomly muted by an OR gate [46].
+The condition for muting is determined by the value of a 15-bit shift register connected to a feedback loop.
+All in all, this makes the circuitry output a signal with pseudo-unpredictable patterns, resulting in noise.

-In terms of control, 4 bits alter the period of the envelope generator and one bit alters the ‘Mode’ of the shift register.
-That leaves 32 noise presets available.
-Half (16) of these presets produce clean static, and the other half produce robotic static.
+For control, four bits adjust the period of the envelope generator, while one bit modifies the ‘Mode’ of the shift register.
+This layout provides 32 noise presets.
+Half (16) of these presets generate clean static, and the other half produce robotic static.

-Generally speaking, games use the noise channel for percussion or ambient effects.
+Generally speaking, games utilise the noise channel for percussion or ambient effects.

 Sample

 Samples are recorded pieces of music that can be replayed.
-As you can see, samples are not limited to a single waveform, but they consume a lot more space.
+As you can see, samples are not confined to a single waveform, but they consume a lot more storage space.

 The APU has one channel dedicated to samples.
-Here, samples are limited to 7-bit resolution (encoded with values from 0 to 127) and a ~15.74 kHz sampling rate [43].
-To program this channel, games can either stream 7-bit values (which steals a lot of cycles and storage) or use delta modulation to only encode the variation between the next sample and the previous one.
+Here, samples are limited to 7-bit resolution (encoded with values from 0 to 127) and a ~15.74 kHz sampling rate [47].
+To program this channel, games can either stream 7-bit values (which steals significant cycles and storage) or use delta modulation to encode only the variation between consecutive samples.

-The delta modulation implementation in the APU only receives 1-bit values, this means games can only tell if the sample increments or decrements by 1 every time the counter kicks in.
-So, at the cost of fidelity, delta modulation can save games from having to stream continuous values to the APU.
+The delta modulation system in the APU only accepts 1-bit values, meaning games can only indicated whether the sample increments or decrements by 1 each time the counter kicks in.
+Thus, at the cost of fidelity, delta modulation can save games from having to stream continuous values to the APU.

-Since programming this channel takes longer space and CPU cycles, games normally store small pieces (like drum samples) that can be played repeatedly.
-Be as it may, throughout the lifetime of the NES, numerous developers have come up with clever uses for this channel.
+Since programming this channel takes longer space and CPU cycles, games typically store small pieces (like drum sounds) that can be replayed repeatedly.
+Be as it may, throughout the NES’ lifespan, numerous developers have come up with clever uses for this channel.

 Secrets and limitations

-While the APU was not comparable to the quality of vinyl, cassette or CD, programmers did find ways of expanding its capability, mainly thanks to the modular architecture of the NES.
+While the APU could not match the audio quality of vinyl, cassette or CD, programmers did find ways to extend its capabilities, largely thanks to the modular architecture of the NES.

 Extra Channels

 Remember that the Famicom provided exclusive cartridge pins available for sound expansion?
-Well, games like Castlevania 3 took advantage of this and bundled an extra chip called Konami VRC6, which added two extra pulse waves and a sawtooth wave to the mix.
+Well, games like Castlevania 3 took advantage of this feature by incorporating an additional chip called Konami VRC6, which introduced two extra pulse waves and a sawtooth wave to the mix.

 Tremolo